TRPZtest/FizzBuzz/README.md

 # FizzBuzz

-This my solve of FizzBuzz problem
+This is my solve of FizzBuzz problem

 To run application use:
 `make run`